 I love squats, lunges, and hikes with steep hills.
 In short, I really like using my butt.

 So back to using my butt, which probably seemed like a non sequitur a couple minutes ago.
-This video clip is me demonstrating one of my favorite ways to fill up "standing around" time.
+This video below is me demonstrating one of my favorite ways to fill up "standing around" time.
 I'll do a dozen sprinkled throughout the day and find it's not only great for my bod, it's a nice way to center my mind.
-There is no need to do all your alignment exercise indoors, but if you want to take a longer class that breaks down lateral hip strength and this squat, check out the Balanced Approach to Hip Strength Alignment Snack.
+There is no need to do all your alignment exercise indoors.
+Human movement was built by the great outdoors.
+Try it there; it always fits!

-In light of this, I would like to change "ad naseum" to "to the point of nausea" and "non sequitur" to...well, it turns out that the butt part isn't really the non sequitur, but the middle part -- about getting your exercise in while your standing around -- was, so I think I'll stop the grammar lesson here.
-I'll bet you already know that 1) I am not a good writer and 2) I have have little regard for your short-term comfort (see: one legged squat).
+In light of this, I would like to change ad naseum to "to the point of nausea" and "non sequitur" to...well, it turns out that the butt part isn't really the non sequitur, but the middle part—about getting your exercise in while you're standing around—was, so I think I'll stop the grammar lesson here.
+I'll bet you already know that 1) I am not a good writer and 2) I have little regard for my readers' comfort (see: one legged squat).